Budibase/website/content/contact.md

 ---
-title: "Contact Budibase - We try to respond within 2 hours"
+title: "Contact Sales - Budibase"
-description: "Contact Budibase.
-Complete the contact form and we promise to respond as soon as possible."
+description: "Contact the Budibase sales team to learn more about our low-code platform and offerings."
 type: contact
 layout: single
 date: 2018-07-31